saikrishnauppaluri/Insurance-Cross-Sell-Prediction/README.md

 **LOGISTIC REGRESSION:** Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model

-**Decision Tree:** A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
+**DECISION TREE:** A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).

 **GRADIENT BOOSTING :** Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.